CristianFernandez98/databricks-etl-demo/README.md

 ```

 ## 📈 Usage
+- Run the data_pipeline_orchestrator notebook which executes the following:
-- Run the Bronze notebook to ingest raw data.
+  - Run the Bronze notebooks to ingest raw data.
-- Run the Silver notebook to clean and transform.
+  - Run the Silver notebooks to clean and transform.
   - Run the Gold notebook to create final tables.

 ## 👤 Author
 **Cristian Fernández Nieto**